cvzwkk/portal/assets/docs/nuclear/fission/readme.md

 The energy released by fission can be used to generate electricity in nuclear power plants.
 It can also be used to create nuclear weapons.

 ---

+* **Colission Of Particles By Fission Energy**

+Fission energy is the energy released when the nucleus of an atom splits apart.
+This can be done by bombarding the atom with neutrons, but it cannot be done by simply colliding particles inside a cluster.

+To collide particles using fission energy, you would need to use a nuclear reactor.
+A nuclear reactor is a device that uses fission energy to generate heat.
+The heat is then used to create steam, which drives a turbine to generate electricity.

+In a nuclear reactor, the fission reaction is controlled by using moderators to slow down the neutrons.
+The moderators are usually made of materials such as water or graphite.
+The slowed-down neutrons are then more likely to interact with the nuclei of the fuel atoms, causing them to fission.

+When a fuel atom fissions, it releases two or three neutrons.
+These neutrons can then go on to fission other fuel atoms, creating a chain reaction.
+The chain reaction is controlled by using control rods to absorb neutrons.
+The control rods are made of materials such as cadmium or boron, which are very good at absorbing neutrons.

+By controlling the number of neutrons in the reactor, the power output of the reactor can be controlled.

+The collision of particles using fission energy is a complex process that requires a lot of control.
+It is not something that can be done simply by colliding particles inside a cluster.

+---